aery32/aery32-refguide/source/module_functions.rst

     twi_init_master();

-By default the initializer sets the bus' SLK frequency to 100 kHz.
+By default the initializer sets the bus' SCL frequency to 100 kHz.
 The maximum supported frequency is 400 kHz.
 This can be set up with ``twi_setup_clkwaveform()`` after you have called the init function.
-For example, to set SLK to 400 kHz with 50% dutycycle, call
+For example, to set SCL to 400 kHz with 50% dutycycle, call

 .. code-block:: c++

     twi_setup_clkwaveform(1, 0x3f, 0x3f);

 The first parameter is the clock divider.
 The second and third one define the dividers for the clock low and high states, respectively.
-Altering these divider values for clock high and low states you can modify the SLK waveform.
+Altering these divider values for clock high and low states you can modify the SCL waveform.
 However, you most likely want to set those equal to get 50% dutycycle for the clock.

 .. note::